 In the morning, depart Shanklin and leave the Isle of Wight with a ferry crossing to the mainland

 Head to Winchester, an ancient city that is famous for its links to the legends of King Arthur.
-See the Cathedral and have a stroll around the quintessentially English streets, lined with lots of small shops.
+See the Cathedral and stroll around the quintessentially English streets, lined with many small shops.

-Head back to London, stopping on the way at the riverside town of Henley-on-Thames.
+Head back to London, stopping on the way at Runneymede, the home of the Magna Carta and the cornerstone of modern democracy

 Arrival in London at approximately 7.30pm.